fastcheetah/Schoolqanda/ReadMe.md

 "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint-Exupéry

 The meaning brings me back on track
+I think my structure is messy need to find a way to structure my code Want ot work on the navbar and create a pull out animation to link to years(Can't quite put it into words yet or text)